lazebird/rabbit/README.md

 # ping
-ping with state shown in Windows taskbar
+ping with state shown in Windows taskbar.

 DESCRIPTION:
 a simple ping app on windows.
 it can show last 5 reply state on taskbar.